-12 fun ways to Celebrate September
+12 Fun Ways to Celebrate September

-12 fun ways to celebrate in September!
+12 fun things to do in September!

-1. Decorate for fall
+1. Decorate for fall.

-4. Go to Oktoberfest
+4. Celebrate Oktoberfest

 St. Michael cast Satan out of heaven.
 While Satan fell to Earth, he landed on a thorny blackberry bush.
 Out of anger and defeat, he spat upon the blackberries, turning them bitter.
 It is believed that part of the Michaelmas celebration was to make an apple blackberry pie, using up the blackberries before the devil could turn them sour.